zephyrproject-rtos/zephyr/doc/kernel_v2/data_passing/mailboxes.rst

 has been consumed, so that a backlog of messages doesn't build up when the consuming thread is unable to keep up.

-The message data is stored in a memory block obtained from ``TXPOOL``, thereby eliminating unneeded data copying when exchanging large messages.
+The message data is stored in a memory block obtained from a memory pool, thereby eliminating unneeded data copying when exchanging large messages.
+The memory pool contains only two blocks: one block gets filled with data while the previously sent block is being processed

 .. code-block:: c

     /* define a semaphore, indicating that no message has been sent */ K_SEM_DEFINE(my_sem, 1, 1);

+    /* define a memory pool containing 2 blocks of 4096 bytes */
+    K_MEM_POOL_DEFINE(my_pool, 4096, 4096, 2, 4);

     void producer_thread(void)
     {